LINs-lab/cluster_tutorial/docs/Determined_AI_User_Guide.md

       - proxy_port: 6006
         proxy_tcp: true
 ```

-where where 6006 is the port used by tensorboard.
+where 6006 is the port used by tensorboard.

 Then launch port forwarding on you personal computer with this command: